-It is possible to rent a car at the airport or in the city but be advised that car rental prices can range from RM150 a day for a minimum of two to three days rental or RM55 daily if you chose to rent for a month.
+Weekly car rentals at Kuala Lumpur airport or within the city are also available, with prices depending on the model of car hired.
+Be advised that car rental prices can range from RM150 a day for a minimum of two to three days rental or RM55 daily if you chose to rent for a month.
 Weekly rentals are also available, with prices depending on the model of car hired.
 On a side note, Malaysians also drive on the left side of the road.

 Street signs and directions in English are fairly common and if you need help, most passersby or shop-owners will be glad to give you directions.
 If you drive, be prepared to deal with the awkward placement of road signs which might mean missing a turning or two because a sign was poorly placed or in some cases, gone missing.

 Do note that trains and buses stop operating after midnight and during that time, taxis will levy a hefty surcharge.

 Buses and trains have a better safety record than taxis for women travellers, but you must remain vigilant for pickpockets or purse snatchers.
 Avoid wearing gold chains as they are also a popular target for thieves and keep an eye on your bags at all times.

 Stay especially alert after hours.
 Buses and trains do not run past midnight so you will have to depend on taxis or private cars.
 In that case, using a taxi-booking app might be safer as it would be easier to track your journeys and get prior information on who your driver is.